AlibabaCloudDocs/ecs/intl.en-US/Images/Public image/Known issues.md

 -   Problem description: Pip requests occasionally time out or fail.
 -   Involved images: CentOS, Debian, Ubuntu, SUSE, openSUSE, and Alibaba Cloud Linux.
 -   Cause: Alibaba Cloud provides three pip source addresses.
 The default address is mirrors.aliyun.com.
 To access this address, instances must be able to access the Internet.
-If your instance is not assigned a public IP address, pip requests will time out.
+If your instance is not assigned with a public IP address, pip requests time out.
-    -   The Internet source address \(default\): mirrors.aliyun.com
+    -   The public source address \(default\): mirrors.aliyun.com
-    -   The internal source address of VPCs: mirrors.cloud.aliyuncs.com
+    -   The internal source address in VPCs: mirrors.cloud.aliyuncs.com
-    -   The internal source address of the classic network: mirrors.aliyuncs.com
+    -   The internal source address in the classic network: mirrors.aliyuncs.com
 -   Solution: You can solve the problem by using one of the following methods:
     -   Method 1

-        Assign a public IP address to your instance by associating an elastic IP address \(EIP\) to your instance.
+        Assign a public IP address to your instance by associating an elastic IP address \(EIP\) with your instance.
 For more information, see [Overview](/intl.en-US/User Guide/Associate an EIP with a cloud instance/Bind an EIP to a secondary ENI/Overview.md).

-        A subscription instance can also be reassigned a public IP address through configuration upgrade or downgrade.
-For more information, see [Upgrade configurations of subscription instances](/intl.en-US/Instance/Change configurations/Upgrade configurations/Upgrade configurations of subscription instances.md).
+        A subscription instance can also be reassigned with a public IP address by means of configuration upgrade or downgrade.
+For more information, see [Upgrade the instance types of subscription instances](/intl.en-US/Instance/Change configurations/Change instance types/Upgrade the instance types of subscription instances.md).

     -   Method 2

         If a pip request fails, you can run the fix\_pypi.sh script in your ECS instance and retry the pip operation.
-Specifically, perform the following steps:
+Specifically, perform the following operations:

         1. Connect to your instance.
 For more information, see [Connect to a Linux instance by using VNC](/intl.en-US/Instance/Connect to instances/Connect to Linux instances/Connect to a Linux instance by using VNC.md).
         2. Run the following command to obtain the script file: